qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Delete duplicates by attribute
 -----------------------------------
-Deletes duplicate rows by only considering the specified field / fields.
+Deletes duplicate rows by only considering the specified field(s).
 The first matching row will be retained, and duplicates will be discarded.

 Optionally, these duplicate records can be saved to a separate output for analysis.